 Quinn wasn’t quite the first substitute in domestic English football to ever be substituted for playing badly – at least according to ‘Dixie’ in the comments below.
 That honour, if that’s the right word, perhaps goes to Neil Adams of Everton, in the 1986 Charity Shield.
 Thanks for the info.

 (I should point out that I had thought Quinn was the first Arsenal sub to be subbed, full stop.
-But no sooner had I posted this than Andy Kelly, who has the best Arsenal stats site going at http://www.stats.woolwicharsenal.co.uk, commented that in fact on at least two prior occasions Arsenal players had been subbed after coming on as subs.
+But no sooner had I posted this than Andy Kelly, who has the best Arsenal stats site you will find at http://www.stats.woolwicharsenal.co.uk, commented that in fact on at least two prior occasions Arsenal players had been subbed after coming on as subs.
 The first was way back in 1978 in a UEFA Cup match against Hajduk Split, and the second in an FA Cup match the season before Quinn – two subs was I think trialled in the FA Cup before being adopted in the League.
 Both these were for injuries, though.
 See the comments below, and also the Hajduk match details on Arsenal.com: http://www.arsenal.com/news/news-archive/arsenal-1-0-hadjuk-split-1978.
 Andy thinks two subs were allowed in European matches by the end of the 1960s – if you can confirm, please let me know.)

 Let’s give Quinn a chance to defend himself.
 Here he is in the Arsenal programme talking a better game than he ever played.
 This is from September 1987, just two months before his embarrassment.